arvados/arvados/doc/user/ssh-access.md

     ssh blurfl.a

-(Arvados Workbench will show you a list of VMs you have access to and what your account name is for each one.)
+Arvados Workbench will show you a list of VMs you have access to and what your account name is for each one: click "VMs" in the "Access" menu.

 ### Windows: Setup instructions for PuTTY